AlexandraTansanu/Input_Text_Word_Detection/README.md

 Additionally, the exercise is designed to identify any trigger words which are stored in a separate file.
 Furthermore, trigger words are identifiable even in continuous strings.
 If a match has been found, the trigger word is being highlighted in red.
 Each saved string is green by default.

 > **Important!**
 > This exercise is written using Processing IDE.
-For more information of the inbuilt functions
+More information on inbuilt functions that have been used throughout the code
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTI3MDk4MjQsLTE3ODY1NDQzODEsMj
+eyJoaXN0b3J5IjpbMTI4NDI2MDk3OSwtMTc4NjU0NDM4MSwyMD
-AwOTk1NTAwNSwxODg5MTEyMjg3XX0=
+A5OTU1MDA1LDE4ODkxMTIyODddfQ==
 -->